CarterKoopa/data-science-sp25/challenges/c09-income-assignment.md

 - What *overall* trend do you see between `SE` and population?
 Why might this trend exist?
   - As population increases, standard error decreases.
-Large-population counties make collecting a sample easier given there are more people you can chose from in order to reach a representative sample.
-    Further, the ability to easily collect more observations allows a sample to further converge towards a more accurate singular estimate.
-More observations and a larger population further diminish he impact of outliers that might swing the data much more in a smaller population and sample.
+  - As a whole, larger populations are easier to sample than smaller populations.
+    - On one hand, it is much easier to collect a larger sample of the population for a larger population.
+As the relative sample size increases, the estimated value will converge towards the true population value.
+    - On the other hand, even with the a sample of the same size, the influence of outliers will be lessened as the distribution becomes more normal in a larger population.
+As such, it is easier to select a representative sample for a larger population.
+Even with the same sample size, you can achieve a more accurate picture of the entire population.
 - What does this *overall* trend tell you about the relative ease of studying small vs large counties?
   - It is probably easier to study large counties compared to small